airladon/FigureOne/docs/tutorials/15 - Recorder Introduction/controls/README.md

 * 'r' - toggles recording
 * 'c' - toggles showing the cursor (added by `figure.addCursor()` in `figure.js`)
 * space - stops recording
+* 'n' - navigate to the next slide of slide navigator (if it exists)

 ```js
   // Shortcut keys